shumez/cahier/190410_DeAngelisD_DiazS_2019.md

 ###### 03.P02

+ABM

-autonomous agents
+* simulate autonomous "agents"
+* state var representing internal states (behavioral states)
+* unique history of interactions w/ env & other agents

 > ABMs are ideally suited to accounting for individual differences in organisms.
 First applied to tree communities ([Botkin et al., 1972][1972_Botkin]), in the last few decades ABMs have become well established in all areas of ecology.
 ABMs simulate the interactions of autonomous “agents,” generally representing individual organisms or other real-world entities, with other agents and with the external environment ([DeAngelis and Mooij, 2005][2005_Mooij_DeAngelis]).
 In ABMs, every individual of a population can, in principle, be simulated to almost any level of detail.
-Each agent may have state variables representing internal states, including behavioral states, and each can have a unique history of interactions with its environment and other agents (DeAngelis and Grimm, 2014).
+Each agent may have state variables representing internal states, including behavioral states, and each can have a unique history of interactions with its environment and other agents ([DeAngelis and Grimm, 2014][2014_GrimmV_DeAngelisDL]).
 Agent-based modeling attempts to capture the variation among individuals that is relevant to the questions being addressed.
-In particular, it can incorporate what is known about individual decision-making to explore the consequences in population and community models (Parunak et al., 1998; Railsback, 2001; Vincenot, 2018).
+In particular, it can incorporate what is known about individual decision-making to explore the consequences in population and community models ([Parunak et al., 1998][1998_Parunak]; [Railsback, 2001][2001_Railsback]; [Vincenot, 2018][2018_Vincenot]).

 ###### 03.P03